 - A Terms and Conditions of Form for Nominees, completed and signed by the nominee and each co-nominee, if applicable (academic researchers only); one form per person.

 - A Terms and Conditions Form for Nominators, signed by an executive head of the university

 - Letters of support from the nominator, as well as a senior executive or the executive head of all partner organizations, including the university(ies), listed on the nomination form.

 - a concise company profile (no more than half a page) for each industrial partner.

 A maximum of six pages (including figures, plus one page of references) quantifying the outcomes for each award criterion using the following headings:

 - Background: Describe the objective of the partnership and how the university and industrial partners worked together to achieve it.

-- Partnership: Lasting partnerships between university and industrial collaborators, rather than a one-time initiative to address a single problem or challenge, tend to be successful.
+- Partnership: Lasting partnerships between the university and industrial collaborators, rather than a one-time initiative to address a single problem or challenge, tend to be successful.
 Entries should describe:

 - the role of each partner;